l9dson-wq/My-windows-terminal-Preview-files/README.md

 Powershell used in Windows terminal preview: https://github.com/PowerShell/PowerShell

+### both powershell and terminal can be install from windows store.
+---

 Winget CLI ( Windows packer manager client ) necessary to install the modules: https://github.com/microsoft/winget-cli